mahpingfellows/course/faq.md

 We welcome anyone who is interested in circadian rhythms, sleep, or the intersection between science and policy to take this class, regardless of your career stage!

+### Will there be homework?

+There will be no out-of-class work.
+However, we invite you to fully participate and interact with your classmates during our 3 in-class sessions!